Stacey Slater, Esq., President and Founder of Pro Bono Strategies LLC

 Stacey also designed pro bono partnerships with some of the firm’s paying clients and provided training opportunities and hands-on experience to the firm’s younger lawyers.
 Nixon Peabody lawyers were honored with many prestigious pro bono awards each year (80 awards since 2010), and their pro bono successes were written up in numerous news articles, enhancing the firm’s reputation.

-Stacey started Pro Bono Strategies in 2019 because she is uniquely positioned to help law firms to start or grow their pro bono programs, having developed a large successful pro bono program from scratch.
+Stacey started Pro Bono Strategies because she is uniquely positioned to help law firms and in house legal departments to start or grow their pro bono programs, having developed a large successful pro bono program from scratch.
 Stacey sees an urgent need for pro bono legal services by many vulnerable individuals and communities and wants to expand the pool of lawyers available to help.
-And Stacey understands how a firm’s pro bono efforts can be leveraged to support its other business objectives, such as client development, professional development, recruiting, attorney satisfaction, and diversity.
+And Stacey understands how pro bono efforts can be leveraged to support other business objectives, such as client development, professional development, recruiting, attorney satisfaction, and diversity.

 Cornell University, BS 1991

 National Board of Family Promise (www.familypromise.org)